Lorde hints at releasing new music next year in New Zealand election post

 Read More: Lorde talks fame, growing up and ‘Melodrama’

-The Kiwi pop star’s latest record, ‘Melodrama’, was released in 2017 to huge critical acclaim.
+The Kiwi pop star’s latest record, ‘Melodrama’, came out in 2017 to huge critical acclaim.
 In a five-star review, NME hailed it as “a rudely excellent album full of brilliant songs”.

 As Pop Crave point out, Lorde – aka Ella Yelich-O’Connor – has tonight (October 7) broken her Instagram silence in a bid to highlight the importance of taking to the polls in New Zealand on October 17.